pratikunterwegs/infomove-eco/README.md

-# migStratSim
+# Modelling movement strategies at information centres

 Code for an individual-based model of agent movement and information use.

 ## Contact

-- Pratik Gupte (author and maintainer)
+- Pratik Gupte
   - PhD student, University of Groningen
   - Guest researcher, NIOZ
   - p.r.gupte@rug.nl or pratik.gupte@nioz.nl